5 Unhealthy and Toxic Ways People Deal with Depression

 People who are depressed may use drugs and alcohol to escape their feelings and lift their moods.
 This is an unhealthy way of dealing with depression because it doesn’t make you better.

-Rather, it may give you a short-lasting feeling of excitement, which is often followed by fatigue and other problems like having difficulty concentrating, and may have a long-term negative effect on you and may worsen your depressive episodes.
+Rather, it may give you a short-lasting feeling of excitement, which is often followed by fatigue and other problems, such as difficulty concentrating, and may have a long-term negative effect on you and may worsen your depressive episodes.

 Refusing to Get Help

-There are so many people out there that are depressed.
-They know they are, and they struggle with it every day but choose not to get professional help or even self-care techniques to deal with it.
+There are so many people out there who are depressed.
+They know they are, and they struggle with it every day, but choose not to get professional help or even self-care techniques to deal with it.

-Some may see it as their new identity and go about their daily activities like there is nothing wrong to worry about.
+Some may see it as their new identity and go about their daily activities as if there is nothing wrong to worry about.

-These unhealthy coping strategies can be avoided.
+These are some of the most common unhealthy ways people deal with depression, but they can be avoided.
 When you begin to notice the symptoms of depression, don’t ignore them.
 Face the problem and deal with it.
 Speak to someone who can help you or get professional help for you if necessary.

 DISCLAIMER:

-If you need help or know someone who needs help with their mental health or mental illness, check out the resource page for mental health resources.
+If you need help or know someone struggling with their mental health, please visit our resource page.